 While access to internal data is an advantage, it doesn’t tell the complete story.
 We need to capture feedback directly from customers.

-NPS and CSAT are two very different, but complementary methods of gathering customer insights on their experience.
+Net Promoter and Customer Satisfaction are two very different, but complementary methods of gathering customer insights on their experience.

 NPS measures a customer’s overall satisfaction with and loyalty to the company.
 NPS is a simple feedback mechanism that asks, “How likely are you to recommend [company] to a friend or colleague?”